rann143/mirlo-mobile/README.md

   - Commit

 **3. Submit Pull Request**

+   ***Important: Always target the 'preview' branch, never 'main'.**

    Then create a PR with:

-   - Base branch: main ← Your branch: feature/your-feature-name
+   - Base branch: preview ← Your branch: feature/your-feature-name
    - Clear description of what you changed
    - Screenshots/videos if it's a UI change
+**4. Testing Your Changes**

+ After your PR merges to staging:

+   - Changes are automatically available in our staging app builds
+   - Maintainers will test your changes before promoting to production

+### What Happens Next

+- Your PR gets reviewed against the preview branch
+- Once merged to preview, your changes automatically deploy to our testing environment
+- After testing, maintainers merge preview → main for production release